Strike by Seattle nurses, staff closes emergency rooms

 “We have to come in on our days off constantly to take care of patients,” Walker said.
 “It's very disruptive to your life, but you feel sorry for your coworkers so you bite the bullet and come in.”

-SEIU Local 1199NW represents 7,800 nurses, other caregivers and staff, and the union said its members voted overwhelmingly in favor of the three-day action.
+Swedish is a nonprofit organization, meaning it doesn't distribute profits to shareholders.
+But strikers said that since it was taken over by a much larger nonprofit health system — Renton, Washington-based Providence St. Joseph Health — in 2012, administrators have been cutting costs at the expense of patients.

+Providence, which is also nonprofit, made $970 million in the first nine months of 2019 and has more than $11 billion on hand, according to its most recent financial statement.

-Dr. Guy Hudson, chief executive of Swedish Health Services, said in a statement he was disappointed in the strike and that the administration had offered a strong wage and benefits package.
-That includes proposed raises totaling 11.25% over four years.
+Hudson said he was disappointed in the strike and that the administration had offered a strong wage and benefits package.
+That includes proposed raises totaling 11.25% over four years; the union has been seeking 23.25%.

+Swedish has an 11% vacancy rate, a staffing shortage that the system meets by hiring temporary and traveling staff.
+The organization said it would like to hire more permanent staff, but hospitals around the country are struggling with nurse shortages.
+Health care unemployment in the Seattle area is less than 1%.

 Both the Ballard and Redmond campuses have 18-bed emergency rooms, according to Swedish’s website.